getmesomecoff33/NNBioLayer2DPath/README.md

 * ImagePath: For single image evaluation, path to the image.
 * ImageName: For single image evaluation, name of the image.

-Run prepardata.py to create a torch trainingsdataset run net.py to beginn the trainingprocess
+Run prepardata.py to create a torch trainingsdataset.
+Run gui.py to start the expo program.
+Wait for the program to great you in in the terminal (5-10 min).
+Draw an image using the input panel.
+Press "Waht is that?"-Button.
+The network will try to classify the image.
+Press green or red button respectivly to confirm the classification

 ## Limitations